Hadley-Dixon/TreeWithAnExtraEdge/README.md

 # Project Description
-To complete this lab, you will read in the edges of a tree that has had a single edge added, and you will return an edge that can be removed that will result in a tree.
-More specifically, you write a method findCutEdge.
-This findCutEdge will read in an int[][] which will contain n pairs of numbers.
+Reads in the edges of a tree that has had a single edge added, and returns an edge that can be removed that will result in a tree.

+The method findCutEdge reads in an int[][] which will contain n pairs of numbers.
 Each number in the n pairs will be between 0 and n − 1, and will indicate an edge in the graph, which is a tree with a single edge added.
-The method findCutEdge will return an int[] which will be a pair of numbers, corresponding to an edge in the cycle.
+The method findCutEdge returns an int[] which will be a pair of numbers, corresponding to an edge in the cycle.
 (Thus, if that edge is cut, a tree remains)

 ## Sample Outputs